akalenuk/logaloud/README.md

 And every time there is something like this added to the log,

     ERROR!
-Things are gone wrong!
+Things have gone wrong!

-It will run the espeak with the string so you'll hear "ERROR!
-Things are gone wrong!" with your own ears.
+It will run the espeak with the string so you'll hear _"ERROR!
+Things have gone wrong!"_ with your own ears.